D3. Grabbing Objects in VR

 Hierarchy

-using UnityEngine; using UnityEngine.XR.Interaction.Toolkit; public class RayGrabPreserveRotation : MonoBehaviour { private XRRayInteractor rayInteractor; void Awake() { rayInteractor = GetComponent<XRRayInteractor>(); rayInteractor.selectEntered.AddListener(OnSelectEntered); } private void OnSelectEntered(SelectEnterEventArgs args) { if (args.interactorObject is XRRayInteractor ray && args.interactableObject is XRGrabInteractable grab) { var attachTransform = ray.attachTransform; if (attachTransform != null) { attachTransform.rotation = grab.transform.rotation; } } } }
+using UnityEngine; using UnityEngine.XR.Interaction.Toolkit; public class PreserveGrabRotation : MonoBehaviour { private XRBaseInteractor interactor; void Awake() { interactor = GetComponent<XRBaseInteractor>(); interactor.selectEntered.AddListener(OnSelectEntered); } private void OnSelectEntered(SelectEnterEventArgs args) { if (args.interactableObject is XRGrabInteractable grab) { var attachTransform = interactor.attachTransform; if (attachTransform != null) { // Align the attach transform to the object’s current rotation attachTransform.rotation = grab.transform.rotation; } } } }

 - In the